eleblanc-ai/SweetPea/README.md

 It includes:

 * A website for your user interface(s)
-* An server for your back-end functionality
+* A server for your back-end functionality

 All you need to do is:
 1. Build a user interface for the website.